 MEDLINE, PubMed, and PMC (PubMed Central): How are they different?

-MEDLINE® is the National Library of Medicine® (NLM®) journal citation database.
-Started in the 1960s, it now provides more than 24 million references to biomedical and life sciences journal articles back to 1946.
-MEDLINE includes citations from more than 5,600 scholarly journals published around the world.
+MEDLINE is the National Library of Medicine® (NLM®) journal citation database.
+Started in the 1960s, it now provides more than 29 million references to biomedical and life sciences journal articles dating back to 1946.
+MEDLINE includes citations from more than 5,200 scholarly journals published around the world.
 Publishers submit journals to an NIH-chartered advisory committee, the Literature Selection Technical Review Committee (LSTRC), which reviews and recommends journals for MEDLINE.
-The LSTRC considers the quality of the scientific content of a journal, including originality and the importance of the content for the MEDLINE global audience, using the guidelines found on the NLM Fact Sheet MEDLINE Journal Selection.
+The LSTRC considers the quality of the scientific content of a journal, including originality and the importance of the content for the MEDLINE global audience, using the guidelines found on Journal Selection for MEDLINE.
 The MEDLINE database is directly searchable from NLM as a subset of the PubMed® database as well as through other numerous search services that obtain the data from NLM’s Data Distribution program.
 In addition to the comprehensive journal selection process, what sets MEDLINE apart from the rest of PubMed is the added value of using the NLM controlled vocabulary, Medical Subject Headings (MeSH®), to index citations.

 - In-process citations, which provide records for articles before those records are indexed with MeSH or converted to out-of-scope status.